 There are a few restaurants, cafes, and coffeeshops that you absolutely can’t miss.

-- Abaco Libros y Cafe – Everything about this place is heaven.
+- Abaco Libros y Cafe – This place is heaven.
 It is the most photogenic bookstore/coffeeshop I’ve ever seen.
 And it also happens to be on the prettiest street with a perfect shot of the Cathedral.

 - Epoca Espresso Bar – This is a super cool coffee shop and bar that is open till 9.
 They have food and excellent coffee and craft cocktails.

 - Zauitun – This was one of our favorite restaurants right in the heart of the old town.
 The decor was cool and the food was just delicious.

 - Cafe Lunatico – This quirky and edgy cafe has healthy unique dishes in a cool area of Getsemani.

 - Cafe Stepping Stone – Also in Getsemani, right on a very photogenic street with colorful flags, this place has excellent reviews and serves up healthy breakfasts like avocado toast.

 Visit the Beaches of Playa Blanca and Rosario Islands